denoland/deno/deno_typescript/README.md

-This crate provides utilies to compile typescript, bundle it up, and create a V8 snapshot, all during build.
+This crate provides utilities to compile typescript, bundle it up, and create a V8 snapshot, all during build.
 This allows users to startup fast.

 The cli_snapshots crate, neighboring this one uses deno_typescript at build time.